-Α. Argumentative Questions Evidence Rule 902 В. Lack of Proper Foundation Evidence Rule 904 C. Assuming Facts Not in Evidence Evidence Rule 901 D. Questions Calling for Narrative or General Ans werEvidence Rule 611 E. Non-Responsive Answer A witness' answer is objectionable if it fails to respond to the or Or, if answer runs merely for the purpose of wasting time. question asked.
-F. Repetition / Asked and Answered Questions designed to elicit the same testimony or evidence p in its entirety are improper if merely offered as a repetition of t or evidence from the same or similar source.
-G. Irrelevant Evidence Evidence Rule 402 н.
-Leading Evidence Rule 611 I. Improper Character Testimony Evidence Rule 404-405 J. Hearsay Evidence Rule 801-802 K. Opinion Evidence Rule 701 L. Lack of Personal Knowledge Evidence Rule 602 М. Creation of Material Facts Competition Rule 2.3 Τ- e
+A. Argumentative Questions Evidence Rule 902 В. Lack of Proper Foundation Evidence Rule 904 c.
+Assuming Facts Not in Evidence Evidence Rule 901 D. Questions Calling for Narrative or General Answer Evidence Rule 611

+E. Non-Responsive Answer

+A witness' answer is objectionable if it fails to respond to the question asked.
+Or, if answer runs merely for the purpose of wasting time.

+F. Repetition / Asked and Answered

+Questions designed to elicit the same testimony or evidence previously presented in its entirety are improper if merely offered as a repetition of the same testimony or evidence from the same or similar source.

+G. Irrelevant Evidence Evidence Rule 402

+Н. Leading Evidence Rule 611

+I. Improper Character Testimony Evidence Rule 404-405

+J. Hearsay Evidence Rule 801-802

+K. Opinion Evidence Rule 701

+Lack of Personal Knowledge

+М. Creation of Material Facts Competition Rule 2.3